-5'Especially when the whole group is together, each bringing out all that is best, wisest, or funniest in all the others.
-Those are the golden sessions; when four or five of us after a hard day's walking have come to our inn; when our slippers are on, our feet spread out towards the blaze and our drinks at our elbows; when the pinnacle of friendship, the moment where everything comes together and you are fully immersed in the conversation with your friends.
+Adam Smith (which the sociologists then adopted in later course).
+It is much more about the experience of friendship and the friend in the moment, as you explore topics and the friend's personality, discuss theories, smile and laugh.
+In its highest form, it feels like a miracle.
+Alberoni is not alone in his assessment.
+Lewis, 1960, p.475 also singles out the momentary experience as the pinnacle of friendship, the moment where everything comes together and you are fully immersed in the conversation with your friends.
 Little, 20006, labelling his preferred or pure friendship the communicating friendship, also emphasises the vitality of these conversations and places them at the core of the friendship purpose.
 In particular, he notes that in the coming together and leaving again friendship much more than any other relationship reflects the natural state of interaction of children with each other.
 Children come together to play and then head out again, or come to mother or father, interact, and then head off again.
 Whilst all three writers emphasise the conversation based moment, it needs to be said that there are moments other than intellectual conversation, where likewise friendship manifests itself meaningfully.
 These can be moments of grief, where the friend stands by your side and comforts you - an experience marked by long silences.
 It can be mundane catchups over a beer or a coffee, or meeting at the football pitch where the kids practice.
 But the memory creating unit so to speak is the moment, hour or day spent together.